honux77/midiraja/docs/beep-1bit-audio-engineering.md

 ## 4. Conclusion

 The `midra beep` engine is a testament to the power of constraint-driven engineering.
-By combining the brutal physical limitations of 1-bit audio with advanced DSP concepts—True Phase Modulation, high-speed Time-Division Multiplexing, and Frequency-Weighted Bass Isolation—it successfully resurrects the electrifying, gritty sound of 1980s computer audio without sacrificing modern tempo stability or orchestral polyphonic clarity.
+By combining the brutal physical limitations of 1-bit audio with advanced DSP concepts—Phase Modulation, high-speed Time-Division Multiplexing, and Frequency-Weighted Bass Isolation—it successfully resurrects the electrifying, gritty sound of 1980s computer audio without sacrificing modern tempo stability or orchestral polyphonic clarity.